-CO Expected Course Outcomes CL No. At the end of the course, the students will be able to: 1 Identify and discuss the interdisciplinary nature of Diaspora studies, drawing on sociology, anthropology, history, and cultural studies.
+CO Expected Course Outcomes CL No. At the end of the course the steeless will be able to At the end of the course, the students will be able to: 1 Identify and discuss the interdisciplinary nature of Diaspora studies, drawing on sociology, anthropology, history, and cultural studies.
 U 2 Comprehensive understanding of the theoretical concepts related to diaspora, including home, migration, and diasporic imaginations An 3 Understand and analyze the challenges and opportunities faced by the Indian diaspora in the Gulf region and the Western world including issues related to cultural integration and identity.
 An 4 Discuss and critically evaluate the policies, experiences, and contributions of the Indian diaspora, highlighting its role in shaping India's cultural, economic, and political landscape. Е